 Back in the day, even the most basic operations with your banking account required a visit to the bank branch during office hours.
-Now, you can have it all in the palm of your hand.
+Now, financial institutions can build a banking app and let their users have it all in the palm of the hand.
 The functionality of the traditional bank’s app has become a deciding factor for users, and rightfully so.

 If you’re looking to get your own banking app development started, you must have a clear picture of what makes one great, what is the process behind getting one done on order, and what is the cost of developing a mobile banking app.